powsybl/powsybl-metrix/docs/metrix.md

 Similarly to generators, loads can be adjusted in the OPF simulation (in preventive and curative mode), but only as a decrease.
 The cost in preventive action is fixed (default 13000 €/MWh) and can be modified in the global parameters with the keyword `lossOfLoadCost`.
 We can also override this value for specific loads.
 The specified cost will automatically be weighted with the contingency probability (default : 10^-3).
 We can also limit the maximum percentage of load shedding (in preventive and curative mode).

+Doctrine costs can be defined for postprocessing purpose (load shedding costs timeseries)

 Here is the corresponding syntax:
 ```groovy
 load(load_id) {